-Some of the more humorous entries – at least from an onlooker’s perspective – are his descriptions of the troubles he had in getting remarried as a widower.
+Some of the more humorous entries – at least from an onlooker’s perspective – describe his troubles getting remarried as a widower.

-Sewall was profoundly lucky in love as a young man.
-In 1676 he married Hannah Hull, a young woman who was very much in love with the young lawyer, Sewall.
+Samuel Sewall was profoundly lucky in love as a young man.
+In 1676 he married Hannah Hull, a young woman very much in love with him..
 Hull was the daughter of John Hull, the first mint master of Massachusetts—a position that made Hull very wealthy.

-With his wealthy family connections Sewall easily rose in power and stature.
+With his wealthy family connections Sewall, a lawyer, easily rose in power and stature.
 By 1717, however, when Hannah died, the old man was viewed as less of a catch by the women of Massachusetts.

 But there was pressure to be married in those times.
 One of the Mathers sent Sewall a tract: Marah Spoken To: A Brief Essay to do Good Unto the Widow.
 Expectations were that Sewall would not only remarry, but that he would find a respectable match.
 And among the women of Sewall’s day, there were many matchmakers.